nodejs/node/doc/api/http2.md

 The `'close'` event is emitted when the `Http2Stream` is destroyed.
 Once this event is emitted, the `Http2Stream` instance is no longer usable.

-The listener callback is passed a single argument specifying the HTTP/2 error code specified when closing the stream.
-If the code is any value other than `NGHTTP2_NO_ERROR` (`0`), an `'error'` event will also be emitted.
+The HTTP/2 error code used when closing the stream can be retrieved using the `http2stream.rstCode` property.
+If the code is any value other than `NGHTTP2_NO_ERROR` (`0`), an `'error'` event will have also been emitted.

 #### Event: 'error'
 <!-- YAML